 First job – you have to mix some clean clear “colla” (glue) – they use a special vegetable glue pretty much the same consistency as wallpaper paste – which you pour into a large “vassaio” (tray)

-Using a second brush as a guide, drop spots of your chosen paint colour onto the glue base – where it will “open out” and spread across the surface of the glue in different ways according to the strength and consistancy of the paint chosen.
+Using the second brush as a guide, drop spots of your chosen paint colour onto the glue base – where it will “open out” and spread across the surface of the glue in different ways according to the strength and consistency of the paint chosen.

 The paint “sits” on top of the glue waiting to be stirred into thin stringy lines or more swirly shapes.

-The photos below shows the thin stripes ready to make the peacock or turkey tail design and the wheat head designs for making the more free style design.
+The photos below show the thin stripes ready to make the peacock or turkey tail design and the wheat head designs for making the more freestyle design.

 The next two steps involve 2 different large toothed combs – the first you drag down the tray and create an image with arci (arches) which forms the basis of the peacock tail design.
 The second comb has a double row of metal teeth and this has to be dragged down the tray with a zig-zag movement – this moves the arches into a different formation – genuinely very similar to a turkey’s tail – or at least I think so having seen this angry turkey see off a potential rival (a large cockerel!) in Vauxhall City Farm last year!